 Is Ginger Good for Diarrhea?

 Ginger root can help alleviate nausea and vomiting, according to the Cleveland Clinic, which are symptoms that often accompany diarrhea.
 But research is mixed on whether ginger can help get rid of diarrhea.
-And keep in mind that many ginger ale drinks may be made with artificial flavorings rather than natural ginger.
+Keep in mind that many ginger ale drinks may be made with artificial flavorings rather than natural ginger, so it's not the best herbal remedy for loose stools.

 These types of sweeteners are often found in the following foods, according to the Mayo Clinic: